ZenithFlux/Customer_Churn_Prediction/README.md

 # Sunbase_Customer_Churn 🏃🏼‍♀️🏃🏼‍♂️💨

-Customer Churn prediction ML model.
+Customer Churn predicting ML model.
 Takes Age, Subscription_Length_Months, Monthly_Bill, Total_Usage_GB, Gender and Location as input and tells if the customer will churn or not.

 Model training report is named **REPORT.md**.